Matting Photo Prints for Standard Size Frames

 Cropped to fit a standard 20×16 frame

 This is where custom matting can save the day.
-As a photographer mats can be your best friend when it comes to getting your print sizes to work with standard size frames.
-There are also other techniques you can use if you are adept at Photoshop such as adding margins around your image, digitally painting in more background and so on but that can be a complicated or a lot of work.
-A mat saves the day by both protecting the print and allows you to fit any aspect ratio print in a standard size frame.
-The matting is cut to the print’s size and the overall mat size is the size of the frame.
-Any professional framer will also tell you it is also an important part of the overall display of the image.
-Essentially it isolates the image, removes distractions and highlights the importance of the subject matter.
-When effectively matted and framed, the viewer should move on feeling like they saw a work of art while not even remembering the matting or frame.
-You want them to only remember the photo they saw.
+As a photographer, mats can be your best friend when it comes to getting your print sizes to work with standard-sized frames.
+There are also other techniques you can use if you are adept at Photoshop, such as adding margins around your image, digitally painting in more background, and so on, but that can be complicated or a lot of work.
+A mat saves the day by both protecting the print and allowing you to fit any aspect ratio print in a standard size frame.
+The matting is cut to the print’s size, and the overall mat size is the size of the frame.
+Any professional framer will also tell you that it is an important part of the overall display of the image.
+Essentially, it isolates the image, removes distractions, and highlights the importance of the subject matter.
+When effectively matted and framed, the viewer should move on feeling like they saw a work of art, while not even remembering the matting or frame.
+You want them to remember only the photo they saw.

-I heard a story about a well published photographer that does well with galleries.
+I heard a story about a well-published photographer who does well with galleries.
 He said one of his first gallery openings with his work was one he will never forget.
-He had a number of prints custom framed and matted quite elaborately.
-People just seemed to love his work during the show and he thought he could not have asked for a better evening.
-At the end of the night one last person came up to him to ask him some questions about several pieces.
-The last thing he said was how he loved the choice of matting and framing and wanted to know where he could get that combination.
+He had a number of prints custom-framed and matted quite elaborately.
+People just seemed to love his work during the show, and he thought he could not have asked for a better evening.
+At the end of the night, one last person came up to him to ask him some questions about several pieces.
+The last thing he said was how he loved the choice of matting and framing, and wanted to know where he could get that combination.
 The photographer thanked the man but realized that his framing choice may have been wrong.
-Since then he has gone with more subdued approach with simple frames and plain white matting.
-Not only has his sales continued to do well but no one in his circle of buyers have seemed to notice.
+Since then, he has gone with a more subdued approach with simple frames and plain white matting.
+Not only have his sales continued to do well, but no one in his circle of buyers has seemed to notice.
 If anything, they notice his work more.

-Custom cut mats are much less expensive then a custom made frame.
-You can literally save hundreds of dollars in some instances, so having it cut to the size of your print is in easy reach of even the starving artists/photographer.
-It lets you continue to use standard size frames which are less expensive while preserving your work.
-Artists and photographers want to have their work seen and that means all of it, so when choosing your print size, you don’t have to limit yourself to specific frames.
+Custom-cut mats are much less expensive than a custom-made frame.
+You can literally save hundreds of dollars in some instances, so having it cut to the size of your print is within easy reach of even the starving artists/photographer.
+It lets you continue to use standard-size frames, which are less expensive, while preserving your work.
+Artists and photographers want to have their work seen, and that means all of it, so when choosing your print size, you don’t have to limit yourself to specific frames.

 Leave a Reply